In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s term is compassion-focused therapy.

 CFT also describes three systems in the brain: the threat system, which includes fight or flight responses; the drive system, which is related to motivation and achievement; and the care-giving system, which is responsible for soothing and calm.

 The balance between these systems is determined by the environments which we have been exposed to.
-A key goal of CFT is to strengthen the care-giving system while at the same time toning down the threat system.
+A key goal of CFT is to strengthen the care-giving system while toning down the threat system.

-CFT identifies a number of qualities that help in developing inner compassion, including empathy, forgiveness, acceptance, tolerance, and taking responsibility for self-critical thinking.
+CFT identifies a number of qualities that help in developing inner compassion.
+These include empathy, forgiveness, acceptance, tolerance, and taking responsibility for self-critical thinking.

 Techniques used in CFT include breathing exercises, body scanning, creating a safe space, visualizing colours that represent compassion, compassion meditation directed outward to others, recalling memories of when you experienced compassion, and creating a compassionate ideal.